Youtube Ads for 2024 | Types of YouTube Ads and Their Features

 Advertisers can control their budget and expenses through AdWords and AdSense, with costs varying by ad type and targeting.

-8. What is the reach of YouTube ads?
+8. What is the reach of these ads?

 With nearly 2 billion active users, YouTube ads have the potential to reach a significant portion of the internet’s users worldwide.